Why Did You Receive an Income Tax Notice? Reasons & Solutions

 How to Respond to an Income Tax Notice?

-How to Avoid Receiving an Income Tax Notice?
+How to Avoid Income Tax Notices in the Future?

-E-verify your ITR within 30 days of filing to complete the process.
+E-verify your return within 30 days of filing

 1. Why did I receive an income tax notice?